Josephus Daniels: Early life and career

-The News and Observer
+The News & Observer

 In 1894, with the financial assistance of industrialist Julian S. Carr, also a white supremacist, Daniels acquired a controlling interest in Raleigh's News & Observer, and left his federal position.
 Under his leadership, the paper was a strong advocate for the Democratic Party, which at the time was struggling to maintain its power in the state against a fusion of the Republicans and Populists.

-According to Daniels in his autobiography, "The News and Observer was relied upon to carry the Democratic message and to be the militant voice of White Supremacy, and it did not fail in what was expected."
+According to Daniels in his autobiography, "The News & Observer was relied upon to carry the Democratic message and to be the militant voice of White Supremacy, and it did not fail in what was expected."
 Daniels printed numerous articles intended to stoke fears of black men as rapists of white women.
 A lone white woman noticing a black man in her vicinity would be written up in the paper as a narrowly avoided rape.
 Daniels also argued that achieving political office emboldened black men to commit more outrages against white women.

 He hired cartoonist Norman E. Jennett to spread his message among the 25% of white voters who were illiterate.
 Daniels admitted later that actual assaults committed by black men on white women were very few in number.
 However his newspaper coverage had the desired effect of winning Populists over to the Democratic Party.
 Newspapers were sold at cost to the Democratic Party, which distributed them to white voters.

 According to historian Helen Edmonds, the paper "led in a campaign of prejudice, bitterness, vilification, misrepresentation, and exaggeration to influence the emotions of the whites against the Negro."
 The result was the only successful coup d'état in American history, the overthrow of an elected government by force in the Wilmington insurrection of 1898.
-In the Findings of the Wilmington Race Riot Commission, Daniels is the only name mentioned as a cause of the insurrection.
+In the findings of the Wilmington Race Riot Commission, Daniels is the only name mentioned as a cause of the insurrection.

-The white supremacy campaign led to Democratic victories in 1898 and 1900.
-Having regained control of the state legislature, the Democrats passed a suffrage amendment raising barriers to voter registration, which affected most African Americans in the state.
-The political exclusion was maintained into the late 1960s.
 Later in life, while discussing his success, "Daniels admitted that the paper was occasionally excessive in its bias toward Democrats and that stories were not fully researched before publication and probably could not be 'sustained in a court of justice.'"
-He supported a number of progressive causes, such as public education and anti-child-labor laws.
-As Secretary of the Navy, he banned the consumption of alcohol aboard U.S. naval vessels.